-QVQ Research outsources immunizations of llamas a company specialized in the immunizations and production of polyclonal antibodies.
 The immunizations are conducted according to the applicable animal welfare act at place.
 All immunizations are reviewed by the internal animal experiment commission of the company before starting the immunization.

-Phage display and VHH selection
+Phage display selection and screening

-QVQ research disposes of a large database of VHH sequences, which are used for analysis of VHH production, stability and protease resistance.
-Moreover, due to wealth of information from mutagenesis of VHH, QVQ Research is able to manipulate the sequence of the selected VHH to generate more stable VHH and VHH produced at large yield.
+QVQ disposes of a large database of VHH sequences, which are used for analysis of VHH production, stability and protease resistance.
+Moreover, due to wealth of information from mutagenesis of VHH, QVQ is able to manipulate the sequence of the selected VHH to generate more stable VHH and VHH produced at large yield.

-Since VHH are not of human origin, and although llama origin of VHH was never an impediment for its application, QVQ research can modify the VHH sequence to render it more human-like sequence, based on the information disclosed in the paper of Vincke et all (2012) and other proprietary information.
+Since VHH are not of human origin, and although llama origin of VHH was never an impediment for its application, QVQ can modify the VHH sequence to render it more human-like sequence, based on the information disclosed in the paper of Vincke et all (2012) and other proprietary information.

 QVQ has ample experience with the production of recombinant VHH from bacterial and yeast hosts for samples up to 500 mg.
 Moreover, QVQ disposes of plasmids for the expression of VHH with a myriad tags at the C terminus.
 VHH purification is either by affinity chromatography or IEX-chromatography.